About the NEPOOL GIS

 APX has been the Administrator of the NEPOOL GIS since its inception in 2001.
 APX delivers a complete suite of solutions to enable REC market transactions including issuance and tracking of certificates, a full audit trail, and 24/7 support for all North American renewable energy markets.
 In addition to NEPOOL GIS these include the Western States (WREGIS), New York (NYGATS), North Carolina (NC-RETS), Michigan (MIRECS) and the North American Renewables Registry™ (NAR), a national system for areas not covered by existing regional markets.

 From corporations and retailers to clean generators and utilities, APX market infrastructure sets the standard for ensuring integrity in environmental markets.
 As an independent and trusted provider of infrastructure solutions, APX is fully committed to the highest market transparency and a level playing field for all market participants and stakeholders.
-We do not make markets or take principal positions in environmental transactions, and are not a bank, brokerage or marketer.
-For more information on REC Registries and and REC transfers between registries see this page.
+We do not make markets or take principal positions in environmental transactions and are not a bank, brokerage, or marketer.
+For more information on REC Registries, see this page.